3mdeb/96boards-docs-wiki/UEFI.md

 * [ ] SD card isn't supported in UEFI.
 * [x] ~~MCU image isn't loaded by ATF.
 As a result, we can't enable cpufreq.~~
 * [x] ~~thermal feature isn't enabled in ATF.~~
 * [ ] Hisilicon's boot loader (fastboot1.img/fastboot2.img) only supports spin-table to enable multiple CPUs, and ATF only supports PSCI to enable multiple CPUs.
 So if use psci's dtb and Hisilicon's boot loader, it will introduce the hang issue.
-Have two ways to workaround this issue: set "maxcpus=1" in command line, or change dtb from **enable-method = "psci"** to **enable-method = "spin-table"**; "hisi,boardid" should also be included in devicetree, otherwise the dtb cannot be loaded.
+Have two ways to workaround this issue: set "maxcpus=1" in command line, or change dtb from **enable-method = "psci"** to **enable-method = "spin-table"**; "hisi,boardid = <0 0 4 3>;" should also be included in devicetree, otherwise the dtb cannot be loaded.
 * [ ] flashing l-loader.bin and ptable.img to the pseudopartitions is not enabled